 I decided to go the sugar cookie route.
-I’ve probably only made sugar cookies a handful of times in my baking life.
-They’ve never been all that appealing to me.
+I don’t make sugar cookies very often.
+They’ve just never been at the top of my list when I get a cookie craving.
 But, these.
 These!
 These are way beyond sugar cookies.

 First of all, they start out with browned butter, which is one of my favorite things.
 All that rich, nutty flavor takes an everyday sugar cookie and turns it into something truly special.
 Plus, they have that wonderful crispy on the outside, chewy on the inside thing going for them.